Corporate Governance Compliance

 Do not speak on behalf of the Corporation unless you are authorized to do so.

-As outlined in the Corporation’s Disclosure and Insider Trading Policy, only the Chair of the Board, the CEO and CFO are qualified as spokespersons to release information to the public.
+Only the individuals nominated from time to time by the Disclosure Committee are permitted to release information to the public.
 When members of the media, financial analysts or government authorities contact the Corporation to request information, the response can have far-reaching implications, including effects on the price of the Corporation’s securities and its ability to compete.
-When we provide information on the Corporation’s operational strategies or financial results, we must ensure both that the information is accurate and that it is an appropriate time to “go public” with that information.
+When we provide information on the Corporation’s operational strategies or financial results, we must ensure both that the information is accurate and (subject to the below) that it is an appropriate time to “go public” with that information.

 In addition, we must comply with the requirements of securities regulators and stock exchanges about how and when we disclose information, and understand that there are strict consequences for doing so improperly.

-If you receive a request for information from outside the Corporation, you must forward it to the CEO (or, if he or she is unavailable, the CFO) if you are not authorized to speak on behalf of the Corporation.
+If you receive a request for information from outside the Corporation, you must forward it to the CEO and the CFO.

 6. Conflicts of Interest